hyperledger/aries-rfcs/features/0592-indy-attachments/README.md

 This format is used to formally request a credential.
 It differs from the credential abstract above in that it contains a cryptographic commitment to a link secret; an issuer can therefore use it to bind a concrete instance of an issued credential to the appropriate holder.
 (In contrast, the credential abstract describes the schema and cred def, but not enough information to actually issue to a specific holder.)

-The identifier for this format is `hlindy@v2.0` in the context of a Request Credential message.
+The identifier for this format is `hlindy/cred-req@v2.0`.
 It is a base64-encoded version of the data returned from [indy_prover_create_credential_req()](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L658).

 The JSON (non-base64-encoded) structure might look like this: